hardaker/draft-hardaker-dnsop-nsec3-guidance/draft-ietf-dnsop-nsec3-guidance.md

 storage and CPU time.

 To understand the role of the additional NSEC3 salt field, we have to consider how a typical zone walking attack works.
-Typically the attack has two phases - online and offline.
+Typically, the attack has two phases - online and offline.
 In the online phase, an attacker "walks the zone" by enumerating (almost) all hashes listed in NSEC3 records and storing them for the offline phase.
 Then, in the offline